davidkorff/IMSSync_App/POLICY_LIFECYCLE_OPERATIONS.md

 ### 5. API Route Support

-The existing `/api/sources/triton/transaction/{transaction_type}` endpoint supports:
+The `/api/triton/transaction/new` endpoint supports all transaction types:
 - `/cancellation`
 - `/endorsement` or `/midterm_endorsement`
 - `/reinstatement`